MINE-USTC/StableEdit/README.md

 ## Dataset Preparation
-We use the same raw datasets as \textsc{ULTRAEDIT}.
+We use the same raw datasets as ULTRAEDIT.
 ## 🚀 Setup

 Create the environment and install dependencies: